 You made it.
-You now have a product or service that you’re confident to have all the potentials when given the right exposure.
-Aside from making the big reveal on your website and across all your social media accounts, you might also want to think of another powerful media that could get the word out.
+You now have a product or service that you’re confident will have potential when given the right exposure.
+Aside from making the big reveal on your website and across all your social media accounts, you might also want to think of another powerful medium that could get the word out.
 This is where a press release might make the difference.

 Press releases have a unique staying power that continues to be relevant despite how marketing has changed over the years.
 If you want your startup to reach a wider audience and make a louder impact, you may want to tap into the power a killer press release holds.

 Step 1: Master Your Copywriting Skills

 Whether it’s for a product launch, to increase brand awareness, or to announce a partnership, a press release could help make your voice be heard.
 As an official announcement for your startup, it’s supposed to be a newsworthy message with the goal of getting media coverage.
 And how do you do that?
 You need to write killer copy that you can send to journalists, influencers, and bloggers.

 Your copy can’t just be average if you want it to gain considerable exposure; you have to start mastering your copywriting skills.
 If you need an extensive resource for that, you may visit this website for helpful tips and copywriting book recommendations for beginners.

 Additionally, a press release may also be utilized if you want to share any relevant news about your startup.
 Examples include: